Mine 3 station: History

 The station's name is a historical reference to a coal mine that was once operated on the site of the current industrial area.
-Pittsburgh Terminal No. 3 Mine (Mollenaur / Mollenauer Mine) was opened by the Pittsburgh Terminal Railroad & Coal Company in 1903 and was still producing coal in 1938.
+Pittsburgh Terminal No. 3 Mine (Mollenaur / Mollenauer Mine) was opened by the Pittsburgh Terminal Railroad & Coal Company in 1903 and still producing coal in 1938.
+This mine played a significant role in the development of the local economy, contributing to the growth of Bethel Park and surrounding communities.